google-site-verification=3fn4-vhUCA6X0ZyVQOBU-zk7Q3EImfbsmAszEw4icOk

 Procedure Clinic (multiple 2 or 4-week blocks)

 Our procedure clinic is staffed by our faculty and you will have one on one teaching.
-Patients get referred from residency clinic as well as primary care offices part of our system and outside community.
+Patients get referred from residency clinic as well as primary care offices part of our system and the outside community.
 We perform a wide variety of procedures typically performed in the outpatient setting, as listed here

-Newborn nursery (2-week block)
+Newborn nursery (4-week block)

 Surgery (4-week block)